Join us on a trip up some of our favourite Snowdonia peaks!

 - Sample the local pubs and cafes, and celebrate reaching new peaks!

-After breakfast we’ll make packed lunches and set off on our day in the hills.
-The leader will make a decision with the group about the objectives, which very much depends on the weather, and what some of you may already have done in the area.
+This morning the leader will make a decision with the group about the objectives, which very much depends on the weather, and what some of you may already have done in the area.
 There are a huge range of options, most of which will involve a short drive, for which we help you organise a car-share to save cost and car parking space.

 For the day we could be heading up the giants of Carnedd Llewelyn and Carnedd Dafydd, along the tops of Glyder Fawr and Glyder Fach, or even a trip up Moel Hebog and its nearby tops from Beddgelert.
 The choices are endless!